intel/kubernetes-power-manager/README.md

 To deploy the Kubernetes Power Manager using Helm, you must have Helm installed.
 For more information on installing Helm, see the installation guide here https://helm.sh/docs/intro/install/.

-The Kubernetes Power Manager has make targets for each version available.
-To deploy the latest version, use the following command:
+To install the latest version, use the following command:

 `make helm-install`